chandru-balamurugan/chandru-balamurugan/README.md

 <h1 align="center">Hello 👋, I'm Chandru</h1>
 <h1 align="center">Sorry all my repos are private!</h1>
-<h3 align="center">A Software developer with over 4 years of experience dedicated to creating solutions that transform outdated methods into seamless mobile experiences.
-Highly proficient in both native Android and cross-platform mobile application development, with strong expertise in API development and database management.
-Proven track record of developing and deploying B2B and B2C applications across various sectors, including textile manufacturing, restaurants, weather forecasting, and retail.</h3>
+<h3 align="center">A Software developer with over 5 years of experience dedicated to creating solutions that transform outdated methods into seamless digital experiences.
+Highly proficient in both cross-platform mobile and native android application development , with strong expertise in API development and database management.
+Proven track record of developing and deploying B2B and B2C applications across various sectors, including textile manufacturing, hospitality, weather forecasting, and retail.</h3>

 - 👉👉👉  Have a look at my website I'm currently wokring on **[chandru](https://chandru-balamurugan.github.io/)**
 - 🔭 Ongoing project **A Textile Erp- Mobile applicaton(admin module using Flutter) and Backend(admin and staff module using NodeJS)**
-- 🌱 Ongoing learning **Spring Boot, Postgres**
+- 🌱 Ongoing learning **Postgres, Vue**

 <h3 align="left">Connect with me:</h3>